-BIODIVERSITY we try to plant mainly local plants, have cows eating the grass in the olive grove so we reduce hours on tractors and practise some permaculture, have a rotation in the veg garden.
-Along with planting as many trees as possible in the future, we have just replanted a boutique vineyard in Trequanda where our Glamping is, so we will have our own organic wine in a few years which we will share with you.
+BIODIVERSITY we try to plant mainly local plants, have a cow and 5 sheep eating the grass in the olive grove so we reduce hours on tractors and practise some permaculture, have a rotation in the veg garden.

 THE LAZY OLIVE FOOD